jgphilpott/polyconvert/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ### Explanation

-Add a clear and concise explanation of why you think this should be included in the Convert library.
+Add a clear and concise explanation of why you think this should be included in the Polyconvert library.

 ### Extra